 This depends on the vehicle in question, as well as how many other vehicles you own.

-For example, trailers, because they are not self-propelled, don’t count on your list of vehicles.
-But (and its a very important but) if you own 5 or more self-propelled vehicles, you are able to classify your trailers as fleet vehicles.
+For example, trailers, because they are not self-driving, don’t count on your list of vehicles.
+But if you own 5 or more of these self-driving vehicles, you are able to classify your trailers as fleet vehicles.

 This is why it’s essential to contact the right insurance provider to find out what your vehicles are entitled to.
-You need to know what policies your vehicles could be entitled to before you decide which approach is best for your business.
+You need to know what policies your vehicles could be entitled to before you decide what is best for your business.

-The essential difference is deciding whether to insure all of your vehicles under one policy (as a fleet) or insuring them individually (as non-fleet vehicles).
+You can either insure all of your vehicles under one policy (as a fleet).
+Or you can insure them individually (as non-fleet vehicles).